Demand Generation Strategy: The Complete B2B Playbook [2026]

 Thought leadership is a specific category of demand creation that deserves separate attention because it is both the most powerful and the most commonly botched tactic in B2B marketing.

-Effective thought leadership comes from a named individual — typically a founder, CEO, or senior practitioner — who shares genuine expertise, strong opinions, and original thinking on topics that matter to the target audience.
-It is not a ghostwritten blog post.
-It is not a press release.
-It is not a LinkedIn post that starts with "I'm thrilled to announce."
+Effective thought leadership comes from a named individual — typically a founder, CEO, or senior practitioner — sharing genuine expertise, strong opinions, and original thinking on topics that matter to the target audience.
+It is not a ghostwritten blog post, a press release, or a LinkedIn post that starts with "I'm thrilled to announce."

-The reason thought leadership works is that B2B buyers trust people more than they trust brands.
+The reason thought leadership works is that B2B buyers trust people more than they trust brands — a finding Salesforce's State of Sales report has tracked across multiple cohorts of buyers.
 A VP of Marketing is more likely to engage with a company whose CEO consistently shares smart, useful perspectives on LinkedIn than with a company that runs perfectly optimised paid campaigns.
 People buy from people they trust, and trust is built through demonstrated expertise over time.

 Building effective thought leadership requires: